 Window planters are an inexpensive way to add color and character to your home.
 With today’s tutorial, I will show you how I made a pair of 80″ long cedar window planters that I attached to my brick home, then stained them to match the stained columns on my front porch.

 Working on the exterior of my home has been an on-going process.
 Soon after first moving into our house I painted the door and shutters.
 Then, last summer, I created my dream design plans for a full makeover.
 It didn’t take me long to update the shutters with new Craftsman style ones and a number sign planter.
-Major progress was made a few weeks ago when I gave my front porch a makeover with painted brick, new columns, and a faux brick tile on the cement slab.
+Major progress was made a few weeks ago when I gave my front porch a makeover with painted brick, new columns, and a faux brick tile on the cement slab (tile details at bottom of post).

 But these cedar window planters really pull the whole thing today, don’t you think?